heyitssakinah/ip/docs/README.md

 ## 🤠 How to Use

+### Setting Up
+- Head to the Releases section of this repo
+- Download the abuhurairah.jar file in v0.2
+- Open your terminal and navigate to the jar location
+- Run `java -jar abuhurairah.jar`
+- Try it out!
+(Feel free to fork the repo and suggest improvements too)

+### Commands
 This chatbot can handle various types of tasks and commands, which can be invoked using specific keywords.
 Below is a guide to the available commands and their functionalities:

-### Commands

 1. **todo**: Adds a simple to-do task to your list.
    - Example: `todo <task_description>`